anvetsu/reo/docs/tut.md

 ;  [36 37 38 37 37 36 35]]
 ```

+**Note** Just as for lists, the comma separator is optional for function arguments.

 If you find yourself tabulating too much, you may save a few keystrokes by using the `tab` operator (`$`):

 ```scheme